mmhelloworld/idris-jvm/docs/generated-code-performance.md

 compiler-speed lever from here is allocation (closures, SortedMap) — not arithmetic.

+Step 6 is **implemented** (2026-08-12) as the thunk-read overhaul (items 7 and part of 6 of the list below; profiling showed these dominated post-step-5, not constructor reads): `MemoizedDelayed` is double-checked locking with a plain value field, and `Inf` delays are unmemoized plain closures (Chez-default parity; `Lazy`/top-level stay memoized). listbig 0.72s → 0.58s user; thunk machinery vanishes from its profile — the remainder is 91% range construction (`takeUntil`/`SnocList`), which is the next list-code lever together with consumer-side typed reads.
+JMH: matMul +10.5%/−7.3% B/op, sieve +2.2%/−3.1%.
+Cumulative vs 0.8.4: sievePrimes 2.15x, matMul +37% with −25% B/op.

 ## Self-hosted compiler performance (vs the 0.8.5 release)

 Measured 2026-08-12 with a stage-2 build (the compiler compiled by